litmuschaos/v1-litmus-docs/website/versioned_docs/version-1.0.0/getstarted.md

 ## More Chaos Experiments

-- For more details on supported chaos experiments and the steps to run them, refer the **Experiments** section.
+- For more details on supported chaos experiments and the steps to run them, refer to [chaoshub](chaoshub.md) section.

 ## Join our community